LaunchAcademy/week-5-objection-sc-review-clinic/README.md

-## Todo
-* DONE reskin for musicians, commit/branch for SC review reference
-* evaluate instructions for minor differences to make, commit
-* generate finished code for codebase => branch commit
-* remove code for new base

-## Bonus todo
-* study up on cypress tests

-## things to note
-* spend some time on the uniqueness
-* they get confused on DB level validations, just the distinction
-* add a whole blurb on the uniqueness index
-* MAYBE consider not providing seeder code
-* take some time to read and poke around the cypress stuff

 Let's track obscure musicians!
 Feel free to update the seeder to include your own favorite obscure artists.
 Is this a shameless way for us to talk about musicians that we feel deserve more notoriety, or that are especially near and dear to our hearts...?

 Yes.
 Yes it's exactly that.